-Should I Buy Roof Insulation Batts Or Rolls?
+Should I Buy Roof Insulation Batts or Rolls?

-However, if you have many obstacles and a small ceiling space area, insulation batts may be a more appropriate option.
+However, if you have many obstacles and a small area, insulation batts may be a more appropriate option.
 As batts are pre-cut, they are easy to install and cut to fit any space.

-Insulation installers can install ceiling insulation in both new and existing homes.
+Insulation installers can install roof insulation in both new and existing homes.
 In some cases it may be possible to install new insulation over old insulation to boost the overall R-Value.
 If the old insulation is damaged, mouldy or infested it should be completely removed before the new insulation is installed.

-Pitched Roof With A Flat Ceiling
+Pitched Roof With a Flat Ceiling

-For pitched roofs with a flat ceiling where there is crawl space, it may be possible to install insulation from inside the ceiling space.
+For pitched roofs with a flat ceiling where there is crawl space, it may be possible to install insulation from inside the roof space.
 We recommend installing insulation batts in between the ceiling joists as well as installing sarking or foil batts beneath the roof to help with radiant heat.